wemilabs/resume-template/README.md

 # My Resume Template

 A simple and modern resume template built with HTML, CSS, and JavaScript.
 It highlights the skills and experience of the candidate in a visually appealing way.
+You can use it to create a professional resume for your job application.

 ## Features